Link: Evidence of Neolithic seaweed consumption in Orkney

-Although fishing and shellfish took place, the people of Neolithic Orkney didn’t eat much seafood – a pattern seen throughout Britain.
-But new research suggests that marine plants were consumed.
+Although fishing and shellfish took place, the people of Neolithic Orkney didn’t eat much seafood – a pattern also seen throughout Britain.
+But new research does suggest that marine plants were consumed – much as they were throughout history.

 Click here to read an article from Current Archaeology, summarising the findings of a research paper published in October last year that points to red seaweed and sea kale as being part of the Neolithic diet in Orkney.